-1 All uses within the IR-3 permitted only within a PUD with a minimum total area of 20 acres of contiguous land.
+1 All uses within the IR-3 permitted only within a PUD with a minimum total area of 20 acres of contiguous land subject to the standards of 6.4.14.

 2 Single-family attached permitted provided that new construction shall be limited to no more than six attached dwellings per building.